msanvarov/php-security/README.md

 <?php
 foreach ($_FILES['pictures']['error'] as $key => $error) {

    if ($error == UPLOAD_ERR_OK) {

        $tmpName = $_FILES['pictures']['tmp_name'][$key];

        $name = basename($_FILES['pictures']['name'][$key]);

        move_uploaded_file($tmpName, "/var/www/project/uploads/$name");

    }

 }
 ```

-Properly declaring the `UPLOAD_ERR` and `basename()` may prevent directory traversal attacks, but few other validations – like file size, file rename and store uploaded files in private location – are also required to strengthen the security of the applications.
+Properly declaring the `UPLOAD_ERR` and `basename()` may prevent directory traversal attacks, but few other validations – like file size, file rename, and store uploaded files in private location – are also required to strengthen the security of the applications.

 ---

 ## 📃 SSL Certificates For HTTPS

-All the modern browsers like Google Chrome, Opera, Firefox and others, recommend to use HTTPS protocol for web applications.
+All the modern browsers like Google Chrome, Opera, Firefox and others, recommend using HTTPS protocol for web applications.
 HTTPs provides a secured and encrypted accessing channel for untrusted sites.
-You must include HTTPS by installing SSL certificate into your website.
-It also strengthens your web applications against XSS attacks and prevents the hackers to read transported data using codes.
+You must include HTTPS by installing an SSL certificate on your website.
+It also strengthens your web applications against XSS attacks and prevents hackers to read transported data using codes.

 ---